 West Virginia Whitewater is some of the best in the country and even the world.

-Opportunities through whitewater outfitters give anyone who wants to experience the thrill and beauty of our rivers to have a chance.
+Opportunities through whitewater outfitters give anyone who wants to experience the thrill and beauty of our rivers a chance.
 From the calmer Shenandoah to the raging Gauley, there is something for everyone.

 Where West Virginia really shines for whitewater enthusiasts is its wide range of opportunities for private boating.
 From micro creeks to really large rivers, opportunities are available for a wide range of boats, skills and interests.
 People just learning to roll a kayak and read whitewater can sharpen their skills on sections of the Cheat River, the South Branch of the Potomac, the Greenbrier, the Cacapon, the Shenandoah, or many others.
 Those who want an overnight whitewater experience can try out multiple sections of the New River or the Cheat River and its tributaries.
 People who are experienced creek boaters can do the classic runs on the Blackwater, Red Creek and Seneca Creek.